certtools/intelmq/docs/FAQ.md

 intelmq.lib.exceptions.InvalidValue: invalid value '2017-03-06T07:36:29' () for key 'time.source'
 ```
 IntelMQ is requires time zone information for all timestamps.
 Without a time zone, the time is not usable and therefore will be rejected.

+## How can I improve the speed?

+In most cases the bottlenecks are look-up experts.
+In these cases you can easily use the integrated load balancing features.
+Create multiple instances of the same bot and connect them all to the same source and destination bots.
+Then set the parameter `load_balance` to `true` for the bot which sends the messages to the duplicated bot.
+Then, the bot sends messages to only one of the destination queues and not to all of them.

+See also this discussion on a possible enhanced load balancing: https://github.com/certtools/intelmq/issues/186